Ashtonlim/React-Node-Template/README.md

 # React Node Template

-This is a template for React and Node App
+This is a template for a client server MERN App